What’s the best antivirus software? We at eSecurity Planet have our own views and methodology on this much-debated issue.

 Kaspersky got a AA rating and 695 score from NSS Labs this year, putting it in the top tier of enterprise endpoint security products.
 The company stopped only 63% of threats in the most recent round of MITRE testing in our analysis, but with a strong R&D team, Kaspersky will use that knowledge to keep improving.

-For $50 a year, Kaspersky Total Security gives you feature-packed, near-enterprise level security for 5 Windows, macOS, Android and iOS devices:
+For $50 a year, Kaspersky Total Security gives you feature-packed, near-enterprise level security for 5 Windows, macOS, Android and iOS devices.
+Those protections include:

 - AI- and behavioral-based threat detection

 - Ransomware protection

 - Network monitoring and blocking

 - Credit card protection

 - Privacy controls